fluorescent/coding-challenge/README.md

 ## Overview

 Develop a small piece of a theme product page.
-The design comps can be found [here](https://www.figma.com/file/GxB20A0rWdeaZR7dfVT9KO/Dev-challenge?node-id=0-1&t=zSWfa3MnY7M4prKR-0).
+The design comps can be found [here](https://www.figma.com/file/FlhgDlLpSEIHWowdftmJlW/Dev-challenge-(Copy)?type=design&node-id=0%3A1&t=3NSfJnjo6SuJiMyv-1).

 ## Requirements

 * Recreate the design in the comps with all assets provided (fonts will be sent with the link to these intsructions)
+* Host your page somewhere

+## Stretch goals
+* Make the page responsive.
+You have not been given mobile designs, use your best judgement (priority over other stretch goals)
 * The following interactions should be added:
   * Clicking a thumbnail will update the main product image and the active thumbnail state
-  * Clicking on variant selectors (Swatches) should update the associated labels and the product image / active thumbnail
+  * Clicking on variant selectors (Swatches) should update the associated label and the product image / active thumbnail
-* Make the page responsive.
-You have not been given mobile designs, use your best judgement
-* Host your page somewhere

 ## Time Constraint